Skip to content

 If you want to serve more than one source, you can easily add them:

-versatiles server planet.versatiles satellite_imagery.mbtiles my_overlay.tar
+versatiles serve planet.versatiles satellite_imagery.mbtiles my_overlay.tar

 When the server is started, all sources and their URL are listed: